interviewSt/lcs_server_st/README.md

 ## TESTING
 LCS payloads can be added to *test_payload.json*

-Once the server is running, use `python3 test.py` to run queries against it with the payloads
+Once the server is running, use `python3 test.py` to run POSTs against it with the payloads

 *if you are having trouble running test.py, use `./install_requests.py`*